Digraph Branchings and Matrix Determinants: The Matrix-Tree Theorem

 The argument may be extended.
 If $s(e_{k_2}) \neq 0$, we may repeat the above procedure by finding the arc $e_{k_3}$ whose target is the source of $e_{k_2}$.
 We add column $k_3$ to column $k_1$.
 Now column $k_1$ has $-1$ in row $s(e_{k_3})$ and $1$ in row $t(e_{k_1})$.
 This procedure is repeated until column operations have converted the column $k_1$ into one in which there is $-1$ in row $0$ and $1$ in row $t(e_{k_1})$.
 If at any stage of the regression a cycle forms, the column $k_1$ will have all zeros and, after striking row $0$, $det(M_S) = 0$.
 We repeat this procedure for all columns that correspond to arcs whose source is not vertex $0$.
 If no cycles appear, the resulting incidence matrix will have $-1$ in each column of row $0$ and, because of the sorted arrangement of the arcs, $1$ in the $(i+1,i)$ element.

 The above regression procedure thus produces a new incidence matrix $M_S'$ corresponding to a graph that has a single arc from vertex $0$ to each of the other vertices, if the subgraph is acyclic.
 Otherwise $det(M_S) = 0$.
-In other words, the subgraph will only contribute to $det(MW)$ if there is a path from vertex $0$ to each of the other vertices.
+In other words, the subgraph will only contribute to $det(MW)$ if there is a path (defined in the usual sense as a sequence of arcs that joins a sequence of distinct vertices) from vertex $0$ to each of the other vertices.
 The new incidence matrix is that for an arborescence of the graph in which all arcs have vertex $0$ as the source.
 We call this graph the {\em root graph} of $S$.
 In general, an arc in this graph from vertex $i$ to vertex $j$ means that there is a path from vertex $i$ to vertex $j$ in the parent graph.
 In our particular case, we see that only subgraphs that have a path from vertex $0$ to each of the other vertices $i$ contribute to the overall determinant.

 If we now strike row $0$ from the $(n + 1) \times n$ version of $M_S'$, we are left with an $n \times n$ identity matrix.
 Thus, $det(M_S') = 1$.
 Because addition of columns in a matrix leaves the determinant of the matrix unchanged, $det(M_S) = det(M_S') = 1$. \end{proof}